Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Supplementary experiments

-\paragraph{Effectiveness of Maximized-Distance Based Sampling on Larger Scale Datasets.} Figures \ref{fig:20k-full-10k-diverse-10k-random} and \ref{fig:20k-full-10k-diverse-10k-random-all-curves} show the $\ell^2$-SGD training loss curves of llama-1-7b models trained on the WizardLM dataset under three different data selection settings: the full 20k dataset, a 10k maximized-distance subset selected via maximization distance, and a 10k random subset.
+Figures \ref{fig:20k-full-10k-diverse-10k-random} and \ref{fig:20k-full-10k-diverse-10k-random-all-curves} show the $\ell^2$-SGD training loss curves of llama-1-7b models trained on the WizardLM dataset under three different data selection settings: the full 20k dataset, a 10k maximized-distance subset selected via maximization distance, and a 10k random subset.
 In both the raw (left) and smoothed (right) plots, the maximized-distance 10k subset outperforms the random 10k subset across training steps, achieving faster convergence and more stable convergence.
 Notably, despite being half the size, the maximized-distance subset often matches or even surpasses the performance of the full dataset in early and end training regarding the convergence.
 This result indicates the stability and efficiency of data uniformity sampling strategies, particularly in large-scale training tasks.
 It highlights the finding that uniform data offers stronger learning signals than merely increasing sample count without regard to data uniformity.